hifreedo/up9rade/_posts/2018-10-28-neural-network-grade-7.md

 With saying that, a RNN is not that mysterious, still it could be looked as a CNN, in some way.

+It's understandable for human beings to predict what's next in a say hi dialog scenario, so do RNN.
+It's difficult for people to inference the ending of a story book by using the information gave from the beginning, so do RNN.
+With the "refined" RNN, the Long Short Term Memory networks - LSTMs is aim to resolve this.

 [post status: in writing]